 Preparing a wedding cake can be a daunting task, even for professionals.
 Aside from baking the cakes themselves there are a number of other tasks such as preparing the main icing and any decorative designs, and deciding how to assemble the finished cake.
-It's very helpful to prepare ahead of time, as much as possible.
-For example, making the cake's layers weeks in advance and freezing them is a great time saver and produces a better end result.
+It's very helpful to prepare ahead of time, to the extent you can.
+For example, making the cake's layers weeks in advance and freezing them is a great time saver and it actually makes your cake better.

 Baking in Advance